MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-zwduplicatetoken.md

 ## -returns

-**ZwDuplicateToken** returns STATUS_SUCCESS if the call is successfull.
+**ZwDuplicateToken** returns STATUS_SUCCESS if the call is successful.
 Possible error return codes include the following:

 | Return code | Description |
 | ----------- | ----------- |